 Practice areas covered in Kaufman County

 The firm handles the full charge spectrum in Kaufman County.
-The most common case categories filed in the Kaufman County Courthouse, 100 W. Mulberry Street, Kaufman:
+The most common case categories filed at the Kaufman County Justice Center in Kaufman:

 - DWI and intoxication offenses — Tex.
 Penal Code Ch.
 49. First offense Class B (BAC under 0.15), Class A (BAC 0.15+), felony DWI (third offense or with child passenger), intoxication assault, intoxication manslaughter.
 See our DWI defense page.